WengLab-InformaticsResearch/eMERGE-Invitae-Redox/README.md

     * fixed the conflicts by renaming fields and instrument.
     * enable on repeated instument (GIRA, Mono, BROAD)
 5. Modify `data_pull_from_r4.py` to pull R4 data periodically into local Redcap
+    - Pull R4 data and match local data by
+        1. record_id in r4; (This can be assigned a record_id in a local record to enable a forced manual match.)
+        2. participant IDs;
+        3. first_name, last_name & DOB.
+        4. If can not find a match in local data, create a new CUIMC_ID incremented.
     - set up crob job for daily pull.
 An example is showed below.
         ```sh
         0 0 * * * /home/cl3720/miniconda3/bin/python /phi_home/cl3720/phi/eMERGE/eIV-recruitement-support-redcap/data_pull_from_r4.py >> /phi_home/cl3720/phi/eMERGE/eIV-recruitement-support-redcap/crontab.log